 Membership in the Connecticut bar and five (5) years of experience in legal work including some experience in unemployment compensation law.

 One (1) year of the General Experience must have been in a managerial capacity with responsibility for managing the staff and operations of an organization.

-One (1) year as Director Employment Security Appeals Referee Section may be substituted for the General Experience.
+One (1) year of experience as a Director of Employment Security Appeals Referee Section may be substituted for the General Experience.

-This replaces the existing specification for the class of Chairman Of The Employment Security Board of Review in Salary Group MP 70 approved effective June 2, 2004.
-(Revised to add APPOINTMENT section) Action No. 20-007
+This replaces the existing specification for the class of Chairman Of The Employment Security Board of Review in Salary Group MP 70 approved effective January 31, 2020.
+(Revised to add Acknowledgement section and modify content) Action No. 22-007